 The FBS consists of 130 schools in 10 conferences across the country.
 There are four FBS teams in Tennessee:

 In 2020 the Vols were originally scheduled to play in the Liberty Bowl but were unable to play due to positive Covid results amongst staff and team members.

-Last season, the Tennessee Volunteers won the Gator Bowl 23-22 over Indiana.
+At the end of the previous season, the Tennessee Volunteers won the Gator Bowl 23-22 over Indiana.
 The game took place on Jan.
 2, 2020 at TIAA Bank Stadium in Jacksonville, Florida.

 The Memphis Tigers defeated Florida Atlantic 25-10 in the 2020 Montgomery Bowl on Dec.
 23.